syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 The following steps illustrates how to create a simple **swim lane**.

 ## Creating a Swim Lane
 Creating a swim lane is as simple as adding a node with some nested properties.
-Just add an object in the node’s collection with the type as swimlane and specify its name, orientation, size, and position.
+Just add an object in the node's collection with the type as swimlane and specify its name, orientation, size, and position.
 The swim lane cannot be blank; therefore, lanes and phases have to be added.
 {% highlight js %}
 var swimlane = {

-      // Type is used to identify which kind of node is added in the model.
+      // Type is used to identify which kind of node is added in the diagram.
       type: "swimlane",

       // Name is used as a unique identifier of the object.